jaisheel41/sensor-dashboard/README.md

 # Real-Time Data Visualization Web Application

-This project is a web application built using React and AWS Amplify for real-time data visualization.
-It displays temperature, humidity, and air pressure data from multiple sensors in different locations, providing users with live, interactive graphs.
+This project is a real-time data visualization dashboard built with React and AWS Amplify, designed to monitor and display temperature, humidity, and air pressure data from multiple IoT sensors.
+The web application retrieves data from an AWS DynamoDB database and presents it in an interactive and user-friendly interface, allowing users to filter and analyze sensor data across different locations.
+This project demonstrates the integration of front-end development with cloud services for live data monitoring.

 # Getting Started
 This project was bootstrapped with Create React App.